lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

 SSH Keypair Management
 ^^^^^^^^^^^^^^^^^^^^^^

-When using the Webui app, you can create SSH/SFTP connection directly to the compute session.
+When using the Web-UI app, you can create SSH/SFTP connection directly to the compute session.
 Once you signed up for Backend.AI, a public keypair is provided.
 If you click the button on the right to the SSH Keypair Management section, the following dialog appears.
 Click the copy button on the right to